 THE UNITED NATIONS

-The United Nations is and international organization representing most countries around the world.
-They set policies and agendas for and by every member nations, the latest of which is their Sustainability Development Goals or SDGs.
+The United Nations is an international organization representing most countries around the world.
+As a group they set policies and agendas for and by every member nations, the latest of which is their Sustainability Development Goals or SDGs.

 According to the United Nations, plastic pollution is conservatively estimated to have a yearly financial damage of 13 billion USD.
 The costs stem from the plasticís impact on marine life, tourism, fisheries and businesses.